otvv/teste-tecnico-ultracar/DOCUMENTACAO.md

 Located at `Ultracar/Seeder.cs`.
 These are the same data that's going to be fed to the DB with the migrations.

+_(might have some minor differences inside the seeder, but all basic functionality of the API is documented here with up to date examples, if something doesn't work please let me know.)_

 ### ROOT (/)